 Are there any young couples here?
-Let's speak truth to power!
+Let's confront power with the truth!

 You wanted to stay here, in Netanya, near your parents, so they can help you and pick up the kids from kindergarten, to be close to them.
 You bought an apartment far above your financial means.
 For 12 years this government has been promising to solve the housing crisis.
 Have they provided affordable housing?
 The answer is no!